-It is a type of strabismus, which is a misalignment of the eyes.
+It is a type of strabismus, a misalignment of the eyes.

 While it can affect anyone at any age, it is commonly diagnosed at a young age and accounts for up to 25 percent of all eye misalignments in young children.